johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ## Introduction

 Microsoft Edge is already one of the most secure browsers with features like phishing protection, typosquatting, and more to protect users when they're browsing online.
 Adding to these security features, Microsoft Edge is introducing Web Content Filtering (WCF) for EDU and SMB organizations to help them keep students and employees safe online.
-Using this feature, you can choose [categories of websites](edge-learnmore-wcf-supported-categories.md) that users are not allowed to access while using Microsoft Edge.
+Using this feature, you can choose [categories of websites](edge-learnmore-wcf-supported-categories.md) that users aren't allowed to access while using Microsoft Edge.

 You can set up web content filtering for your organization via the Microsoft Edge management service using the  following steps.